How to Become a Cargo Agent: Education and Career Roadmap

 Cargo agents manage shipments for transportation companies, air transportation agencies or courier businesses.
-They are responsible for analyzing and securing the documentation, transportation and delivery of materials.
-This occupation may be physically demanding and might involve moving or lifting cargo items.
+Cargo agents are responsible for analyzing and securing the documentation, transportation and delivery of materials.
+The work of a cargo agent may be physically demanding and might involve moving or lifting cargo items.

 |Experience||Related skills or experience usually required|

 |Key Skills||Interpersonal communication; bookkeeping, customer service, inventory software, brokerage software, standard office software|

 |Salary||$41,380 per year (Median salary as of 2014)|

 Sources: U.S. Bureau of Labor Statistics, O*Net OnLine.

 Step 1: Earn a High School Diploma

 Most transportation agencies only require future cargo agents to possess a high school diploma.
 Most of the experience and training are provided on the job.
 Since computer use is an important part of a cargo agent's job, as that's where they typically input shipping information for goods being transported, computer courses will be useful.
 Mathematics courses can also aid in tasks such as determining weights and volumes, finding shipping costs, and determining shipping routes.